An obstacle to a decomposition theorem for near-regular matroids: Preliminaries

 \subsection{Partial fields}

 Our main tool in the proof of Theorem~\ref{thm:obstruct} is useful outside the scope of this paper.
 Hence we have stated it in the general framework of partial fields.
 For that purpose we need a few definitions.
-More on the theory of partial fields can be found in Semple and Whittle~\cite{SW96} and in Pendavingh and Van Zwam~\cite{PZ08lift,PZ08conf}. \begin{definition} A \emph{partial field} is a pair $(\ring, \group)$, where $\ring$ is a commutative ring with identity, and $\group$ is a subgroup of the group of units of $\ring$ such that $-1 \in \group$. \end{definition} For example, the near-regular partial field is $\left(\Q(\alpha), \langle -1,\alpha, 1-\alpha\rangle\right)$, where $\langle S \rangle$ denotes the multiplicative group generated by $S$.
+More on the theory of partial fields can be found in Semple and Whittle~\cite{SW96} and in Pendavingh and Van Zwam~\cite{PZ08lift,PZ08conf}. \begin{definition} A \emph{partial field} is a pair $(\ring, \group)$, where $\ring$ is a commutative ring with identity, and $\group$ is a subgroup of the group of units of $\ring$ such that $-1 \in \group$. \end{definition}